Convex-Dev/convex/docs/design/memory.md

 #### Memory Accounting impact

-The memory accounting subsystem is designed so that it always has a minimal effect on CVM state size, even if it causes changes in the CVM state (consumption of allowances etc.)
+The memory accounting subsystem is designed so that it always has a minimal effect on CVM state size, even though it causes changes in the CVM state (consumption of allowances etc.).
+This limits any risk of state growth size from the memory accounting itself.

+This is achieved mainly by ensuring that state changes due to memory accounting cause no net Cell allocations, at most small embedded fields within existing Cells are updated (specifically balances and allowances stored within Accounts).

 #### Performance characteristics